The Silent Threat: How Cancer Can Impact your Septic Tank System

 When choosing a septic tank bacteria product, it is important to consider the specific needs of your rural septic system.
 Here are a few factors to keep in mind:

 • Size of your septic tank: Choose a product that is sized appropriately for your tank.
 We have helped rural homeowners to farmers treat all different sizes of septic tanks.
 A good ballpark estimate is good enough on the septic tank size.
-Some homes have more then 1 septic tanks in series or a waste line leaving their home from another part of the home.
+Some homes have more than one septic tank in series.
+Alternatively, a waste line may leave their home from another part.

-• Type of septic system: Consider whether you have a conventional septic tank or a more advanced system, such as an aerobic treatment unit (ATU).
+• Type of septic system: Consider whether you have a conventional septic tank.
+Alternatively, you might have a more advanced system, such as an aerobic treatment unit (ATU).
 Some septic tank bacteria products are specifically designed for ATUs.

-• Soil conditions: If you have poor soil conditions, such as clay or sand, you may need to choose a product that is specifically designed for those conditions.
+• Soil conditions: If you have poor soil conditions, such as clay or sand, select a product designed for those conditions.
+You may need a product specifically formulated for clay or sand.

 • Climate: If you live in a cold climate, you may need to choose a product that is cold-weather resistant.
 Our septic tank bacteria treatment and Additives work in both hot and cold climates!